dartsatlas/broadcast.dartsatlas.com/index.md

 #### Scoreboard X-Axis Position

 The Stacked Scoreboard widget has a blank space on its left side which is used to display a player's last score via a fade-in/fade-out animation.
 The width of that space is equal to 80% of the height of your scoreboard widget.
-For example, if you set the standard scoreboard height in HD to the recommended 165px then your left offset will be 132px (165 * 0.8).
+For example, if you set the standard scoreboard height in HD to the recommended 165px then your left offset will be 132px (165 x 0.8).

 Use that number to calculate the appropriate position for the widget on the X-Axis to align it with the middle seam.
 On a 1080 HD screen, the X-Axis value of the scoreboard should be ((1080 / 2) - 132), which gives you a position of 408px from the left edge of the screen.